-Hanumantharaya Swamy temple is located at Dharaphuram town.
+Hanumantharaya Swamy Koil is located at Dharaphuram town.
 It is about 32km from Palani and 56km from this District.
 We can see the Paramahamsar distinguish established by the illustrious saint philosopher, Sri Madhwacharya there appeared in the 15th century Sri Vysa thirtha (1447-1539AD).
 A saint par excellence who late become the royal preceptor of king Krishna Devaraya on the most enlightened & benevolent rules of Vijayanagar empire.
 It is believed that this temple is one of the nine important sacred shrines for the Madhwa community.
 It is one of the important temple in Thirupur District.

 Thirumorthy Temple Thirumoorthy Hills

-This temple is situated about 50k from pollachi and 86km from Thirupur District (via Udumalpet) and 20km from Udumalpet on the highway from Palani to Coimbatore.
+Thirumorthy temple is situated about 50km from pollachi and 86km from Thirupur District (via Udumalpet) and 20km from Udumalpet on the highway from Palani to Coimbatore.
 Thirumoorthy temple is situated at the foot of the hill nearer to Thiurmoorthy Dam.
 Three moorthy idols originate in same place it is the importance of the temple.
 A perennial sream flows by the side of Arulmigu Amanalingeswara Swami temple the Thirumoorthy falls is near there.
 It is believed that a few years ago.
 Atri Maharishi along with his wife lived here.
 Progressing by their prayer, Lord Shiva with Brammah and Thiru Moorthigal came in disguise to test their devotion.
 The couple offered them tribute by their appearance.
 The Thiru Moorthigal refused to accept their offerings as such and demanded that the offerings should be made by Anushiya devi in state of undress.
 She accepted their demand and with her power of devotion she changed Thiru Moorthi's into 3 years old babies and fed them.
 On seeing the power of devating Anushiya devi, The Thirumoorthi hills.
 Thirumorthy Temple is one of the important places to visit near by Thirupur District.

 Dharapuram town is situated along the banks of Amaravathi River.
 It is about 50km from Thirupur District.
 Its municipality is promoted 1st grade municipality on May 6 1983.
-Tirupur has a township in 1983.
+It has a township in 1983.
 This town has attained the status of municipality in the year 1916.
 It functions as the first grade municipality from 6.5.1983.
 The development of town is completely depend on the agriculture and textile trade.